influx6/faux/falto/readme.md

 # Falto
-  Fault tolerant low-latency log only readers and writers that provide a fast, concurrent read and writes to a log based database system.
+  Fault tolerant low-latency log only readers and writers that provide a fast, concurrent read and writes to a log based WAL system.

 ## Install